Notes on projective structures with torsion: Abstract

 \section{Abstract}

-We show that projective structures with torsion are related to connections in a parallel way to the torsion-free ones.
-This is done in terms of Cartan connections in a pallarel way as the one by Kobayashi and Nagano.
-For this purpose, we make use of a bundle of formal frames, which is a generalization of a bundle of frames.
+We show that projective structures with torsion are described in terms of affine connections in a parallel way as in the torsion-free case which is done by Kobayashi and Nagano.
+For this, we make use of a bundle of formal frames, which is a generalization of a bundle of frames.
 We will also describe projective structures in terms of Thomas--Whitehead connections by following Roberts.
-In particular, we formulate normal projective connections and show the fundamental theorem for Thomas--Whitehead connections regardless the triviality of the torsion.
+In particular, we introduce normal projective connections and show the fundamental theorem for Thomas--Whitehead connections regardless the triviality of the torsion.
 We will study some examples of projective structures of which the torsion is non-trivial while the curvature is trivial.
-In this article, projective structures are considered to be the same if they have the same geodesics and the same torsions.
+In this article, projective structures are considered to be the same if they have the same geodesics ignoring parameters and the same torsions.